 First Impressions Last

 Whenever we meet someone we make assessments and judgements about that person.
 And however cursory, we tend to hang on to these appraisals for some time.
 Visible factors such as dress, posture and cleaniness give us clues about the person’s background, demeanour and attitude.
 Spoken language provides another mine of information.
-Putting it all together, we judge a person to be friendly or unfriendly, agressive or docile, and even their level of education.
+Putting it all together, we judge a person to be friendly or unfriendly, aggressive or docile, and even their level of education.

 But what is an accent and where does it come from?